Syllabus

 Can I use code from the internet in my assignments?

 All work submitted must be your own.
 Nevertheless, searching the web for help with cryptic error messages is totally normal for any programmer.
-I highly recommend Stack Overflow, for example.
-Or simply searching “r + how to X” will usually get you somewhere useful.
-Just cite anything you use to help you solve a problem as described in ?@sec-plagiarism.
+See “Getting help with R”.
+Simply searching “r + how to X” will usually get you somewhere useful.
+Just cite anything you use to help you solve a problem as described in @ Section 9.

 What if I have accommodations?